roman-milk/roman-milk.github.io/olivia-1.md

+===

- ****** Olivia Ch.
-04 ****** byStoryTeller07© A hard look crossed her features and Olivia had to look away.
+A hard look crossed her features and Olivia had to look away.
 If this was the life ahead of her then maybe it should be ended right now.
 Surely they couldn't break her so completely as that.
 On the ride here she had been so overwhelmed by what had happened earlier she had already become completely submissive to them.

  Olivia dreaded what might happen to her over a couple of months with these callous men using her as a sex object.
 Olivia looked at the young woman in the cage, agonizing over what might happen.
 She had a wealthy pampered upbringing, so would she still be as sane as that young woman in a year's time?

+===

- ****** Olivia Ch.
-05 ****** byStoryTeller07© Chapter 05
+Chapter 05

  The gang slut is sold on